bernardo-sb/blog/_posts/2024-12-26-rerank_vs_llm.md

 **Metrics and Dataset**

 - **Inference Time:** To measure speed and efficiency.
+Spoiler: rerankers are a lot faster.
 - **Accuracy:** Both models correctly classified intents across all queries.
-Output Quality: Confidence scores for the reranker and interpretive reasoning for the LLM.
+- **Output Quality:** Confidence scores for the reranker and interpretive reasoning for the LLM.

 | **Query**                                                                 | **Correct Intent**          | **Reranker Time w.
 Description** | **Reranker Time** | **LLM Time** | **Reranker Intent** | **LLM Intent** |
 |---------------------------------------------------------------------------|-----------------------------|----------------------------|----------------------------|--------------|-------------------------------|--------------------------|